hashicorp/terraform/website/source/docs/modules/sources.html.markdown

 layout: "docs"
 page_title: "Module Sources"
 sidebar_current: "docs-modules-sources"
-description: Explains the use of the source parameter which tells Terraform where the module can be found.
+description: Explains the use of the source parameter, which tells Terraform where modules can be found.
 ---

 # Module Sources